manaflair/mylittledom/README.md

   - `new TermForm()`

+    - Forms are used to wrap various input elements.

   - `new TermInput({ value, textBuffer, allowNewlines })`

     - If you omit the `textBuffer` option when instanciating the element, a default one will be created and populated with the value of the `value` option.

     - The `value` property contains the actual value of the element.
 You can also access it directly from the `textBuffer` property.

-    - When enabled, `multiline` will make <kbd>enter</kdb> insert newline characters inside the element content.
+    - When enabled, `multiline` will make <kbd>enter</kbd> insert newline characters inside the element content.
 When disabled, <kbd>enter</kbd> keystrokes will be forwarded to the nearest `TermForm` ancestor, or ignored if there's none to be found.

   - `new TermLabel()`